Kidney Ureter And Suprarenal Gland Question And Answers

 • Perinephric Fat Of Kidney

-• Lies outside fascial capsule
+• Lies outside the fascial capsule

 Question 4.
 What is Morrison’s parallelogram?
 And how is it drawn?